 So far, less attention has been paid to the mechanisms through which female schooling affects fertility.
 Theoretical predictions have been in place for years.
 Yet, the literature has not verified whether female education affects fertility because education generates some forms of return; because it brings home more resources; or because it improves women's bargaining power.
+Furthermore, the effectiveness of these mechanism depends on social institutions including norms, family policies, and job flexibility.
 Answers to these questions will help predict which subpopulations would benefit more from a particular population policy and program design.